This is an overview of domain separation and Field Service Management. Domain

 How domain separation works in Field Service Management

-Management is configured at the application level and does not support domain-specific
+configured at the application level and does not support domain-specific configuration.

-your task assignment method, this method is used to assign tasks in all
+method is used for work order tasks in all domains.

 Setting up domain separation in Field Service Management